algife/crud-rest-api-express-typescript-node-postgres-docker-backend/README.md

 This is a **REST API** built in **TypeScript / Express.js / Node.js** to perform generic **CRUD operations**.
 It has been developed from scratch to serve as a boilerplate for future projects.

+## Prerequisies

+You will need to install in your machine:

+- Docker (with Hyper-V enabled)
+- Node 16

 ## Technologies

 - TypeScript, Express.js, Node.js